Egida/1.5-GBSNET/README.md

 with instant attack power
-just please dont modify the source theres nocredits so dont worry about that if your a skid its ready just to host all you need is a linux console & python 3.7+
+just please dont modify the source theres nocredits so dont worry about that if your a skid its ready just to host all you need is a linux console & python 3.7+ to host as a "botnet"/ddos tool the master login is root:root and free login is guest:ghstnet ill make a api sometime so jsut watch for that

 image:
 <img src="Capture999.PNG"/>